Gamesys Bingo Sites

-Jackpot Joy, Virgin Games, Heart Bingo, and the slot site Starspins are the UK-facing ones.
+Jackpot Joy, Heart Bingo, and the slot sites Virgin Games and Starspins are the UK-facing ones.
 Sun Bingo and Fabulous Bingo used to be Gamesys bingo sites but migrated to Virtue Fusion in August 2016 and Caesar’s Bingo closed in March 2018.
 There are also a few sites such as Woman’s Own Bingo that are actually just Jackpot Joy with a different masthead and surround.
 Gamesys also have a Spanish language and a Swedish language site, and one of New Jersey’s legal online casinos.

 What’s special about the Gamesys platform?

-- Gamesys bingo variants such as Take Me Out Bingo
+- Gamesys bingo variants such as Crystal Maze Bingo

 - Super Links networked games with substantial prizes, every half hour apart from late night/early morning

 - Distinctive promotions, including frequent prize draws that are limited to one entry per player per day and email photo contests with no spend required